Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 ## 🧠 AI Agent Pyramid Model (Pydantic Architecture)

 The **AI Agent Pyramid** represents how the agents communicate and report within the system hierarchy.
-All HR agents report to the main **IssueCoin HR Agent**, who aggregates, analyzes, and generates reports.
+All HR agents report to the main **IssueCoin HR Agent**, who aggregates, analyzes and generates reports.
 This structure is modeled using **Python and Pydantic**, ensuring data consistency and validation across all sub-agents.

 ```python